Fr Alex Austin and all the parishioners of St Gregory welcome you to our parish website.

-Welcome to St Gregory’s Stratford-upon Avon, a unique Roman Catholic parish, the home of the town’s Catholic Christian community and part of the universal church.
-Everyone has heard of Stratford because it is the birthplace of Shakespeare.
-It is both a traditional and historic typical English market town, but receives many visitors from all over the world, and is also home to an international community, comprising Europeans, especially Poles, and also Phillipinos.
-So here we see the church which is both local but also universal, revealed very clearly.
+St Gregory’s Stratford-upon Avon, is a unique Catholic Parish, the home of the town’s Catholic community and part of the universal church.
+It is the birthplace of Shakespeare and is both an historic and a typical English market town which receives many visitors from all over the world.
+It is also home to an international community.
+We are situated on the River Avon in the beautiful countryside of South Warwickshire on the edge of the Cotswolds.

 All who come here to worship and to visit, are warmly welcomed as God’s children and part of God’s family.
 We hope that they may experience God’s love and a spirit of profound prayer.

 St Gregory’s aims to foster that love through personal spiritual development, combined with an active expression of faith by participating in parish life, and by reaching out and caring for the wider community.

 This weeks newsletter link

 The Holy Father’s Prayer intention for July.
 To pray that those who administer justice may work with integrity, and that the injustice which prevails in the world may not have the last word.

 Birmingham Diocesan Trust (the Archdiocese of Birmingham) has launched a new Whistleblowing Policy.
 This policy aims to help individuals to raise with confidence, and without having to worry about being victimised, discriminated against or disadvantaged in any way, as a result of any serious concerns (including safeguarding issues) they may have about post-holders, colleagues, their employer, or with how the Trust operates.
 Find the policy at: https://www.birminghamdiocese.org.uk/policies